x4dqn/OpenARMap/README.md

 In parallel, we’re also expanding the app’s capabilities — improving metadata capture, backend integration, and laying the groundwork for future features like contributor identity, scan validation, and sync status.

 This functionality is under active development and will be gradually released through this repository.

+## About This Repository

+This repository will contain the **entire OpenARMap pipeline**, including:

+-  The mobile app (this component)
+-  A custom reconstruction pipeline using mobile-optimized Gaussian splatting
+- GPS + VIO-based global alignment and relocalization
+-  Visualization tools and scan quality viewers
+-  Privacy-preserving tools and contributor governance system

+At this stage, the repository includes **only the Android app** for data capture.
+Future components will be added here incrementally as they are developed and tested.

 ## Mobile App for Data Capture